 Open-ended Questions

-They also known as structured questions.These are the questions that provide respondents with a question prompt and a space to construct their own responses.
+Open-ended questions, also known as unstructured questions, are those questions that provide respondents with a question prompt and a space to construct their own responses freely.
+Respondents are not restricted to any predetermined answers and can express their thoughts, opinions, and experiences in their own words.

 Dichotomous Question